z1skgr/recursions.c/README.md

 # Recursions
- Recursive function to handle calculations
+ Recursive functions to handle calculations

 ## Table of contents